QualiSystems/devguide_source/_orchestration/9.0.0/the-oob-orchestration.md

 #### Extending the OOB Setup Orchestration Scripts

 Setup script logic is divided into 4 stages – Preparation, Provisioning, Connectivity and Configuration.
-The OOB setup already includes some default logic in each of the stages as depicted in the diagram above.
-However, the OOB setup can easily be extended.
 Each Setup stage has a specific logic functionality.

 * **Preparation** is empty in the default Setup script.
 This is the place to enter any code that logically has to be executed before Setup logic is initiated.
 * **Provisioning** deploys and discovers all apps.
-* **Connectivity** connects all layer 2 connections, powers on and refreshes IPs on deployed apps.
+* **Connectivity** connects all layer 1/layer 2/subnet connections, powers on and refreshes IPs on deployed apps.
 * **Configuration** applies any additional configuration on deployed apps

+Note that the OOB setup already includes some default logic in each of the stages as depicted in the diagram at the top of this page.
+However, the OOB setup can easily be extended using the following extension methods:

+* add_to_preparation
+* on_preparation_ended
+* add_to_provisioning
+* on_provisioning_ended
+* add_to_connectivity
+* on_connectivity_ended
+* add_to_configuration
+* on_configuration_ended

 Each stage has an interim `on__[stage]_ended` step which allows the execution of any code that has to run between stages.
 Note that all the functions you add to a stage (using `add_to_configuration`, for example) run in parallel, while `on__[stage]_ended` functions run sequentially.